daihadi/CSSZeus/README.md

 FEATURES
 ========================================================================
+1. Responsive layout (7 fluid grids: 2, 3, 4, 6, 8, 12, and 16 splits)
+2. Addaptive layout (6 break points: @480, @720, @960, @1200, @1440,
+  @1920 pixels)
+3. Progressive Enhancement with delivering smaller images first.
-1. We didn't use mediaquery or javascript for our basic layout implementation to make it more cross-browser compatible.
+4. We didn't use mediaquery or javascript for our basic layout implementation to make it more cross-browser compatible.
 The only use of mediaquery in this framework was for fluid.css because we believe fluid layout is for smart phones which support mediaqueries naturaly.
-2. Since this framework is tested on many of browsers and sizes, it makes your life easy as an designer.
+5. Since this framework is tested on many of browsers and sizes, it makes your life easy as an designer.
-3. CSSZeus is easy to implement:
+6. CSSZeus is easy to implement:
     - Just add main.css to your HEAD section,
     - Enable required modules by just removing 3 characters for each one,
     - And finally copy snippets to your BODY section.
-4. This software is 100% free for commercial use.
+7. This software is 100% free for commercial use.
 We believe the main feature of CSSZeus is its being opensource.
 Commit to git to help us to develope this project if:
     - you are able to write better codes,